Francis–Barnett: History

-In 1962, AMC closed the Francis-Barnett factory in Coventry, and moved production to the James factory at Greet, Birmingham.
+In 1962, AMC closed the Francis-Barnett factory in Coventry and moved production to the James factory at Greet, Birmingham.
 Some Francis-Barnett staff were transferred to James.
 The James and Francis-Barnett ranges became almost identical, badge-engineered with differences only in colour and name.
-The last new Francis-Barnett model was launched in 1962, the newly-designed Fulmar with a spine frame, pressed steel body, leading link fork, and 149cc AMC engine.
-Francis-Barnett production ended 4 August 1966 when Manganese Bronze Holdings took over AMC.
-Both Francis-Barnett and James ceased to exist from October of that year.
+The last new Francis-Barnett model was launched in 1962, the newly designed Fulmar with a spine frame, pressed steel body, leading link fork, and 149cc AMC engine.
+Francis-Barnett production ended on 4 August 1966 when Manganese Bronze Holdings took over AMC.
+Both Francis-Barnett and James ceased to exist in October of that year.

 In early series of the British television drama Heartbeat, a 1961 Francis-Barnett Falcon 87 features as the police motorcycle.
 In later series it was replaced with a 650cc BSA Golden Flash.